-Terminology
+# Terminology

-APY
+## APY

 Annual Percentage Yield, as it is called, calculates the return of an investment over a twelve-month period based on compounding interests and returns within the same period.
-For example, if a bot has been operating for six months and has an absolute 25% return (starting capital is 1000 USD, end of six months is 1250 USD), the APY will be 56.25%.
+For example, if a bot has been operating for six months and has an absolute 25% return (starting capital is 1000 USD, end of six months is 1250 USD), the APY will be 56.25%.&#x20;

-Bot
+## Bot

-A bot is a program which executes trades (such as buy or sell) based on the entry and exit conditions set by the user.
-The advantage of a bot is the ability to monitor market conditions on a 24/7 basis and consequently to start a deal when an entry condition is met.
+A *bot* is a program which executes trades (such as buy or sell) based on the entry and exit conditions set by the user.
+The advantage of a bot is the ability to monitor market conditions on a 24/7 basis and consequently to start a *deal* when an entry condition is met.
+Please note that in StockHero's context, a bot is NOT a strategy (read below for the definition on *strategy*).

-Deal
+## Deal

-A deal is created by a bot whenever entry conditions are met.
-A deal consists of a set of trades.
-Whenever a bot's entry condition is met for the first time, a deal will be created along with the first trade.
-You will see this newly created deal on the Deals page under the Open Deals tab.
-You may view the trades contained in a deal by clicking on the eye icon.
+A *deal* is created by a bot whenever entry conditions are met.
+A *deal* consists of a set of trades.
+Whenever a bot's entry condition is met for the first time, a *deal* will be created along with the first trade.
+You will see this newly created *deal o*n the Deals page under the **Open Deals** tab.
+You may view the trades contained in a *deal* by clicking on the eye icon.

 A *deal* is completed when the bot's exit conditions are met or when the deal is *liquidated* by the user.
 A completed *deal* can be found under the **Completed Deals** tab.